chizzi001/alx-low_level_programming/0x03_debugging/README.md

-#README file for debugging project
+This directory is all about debugging in C